beuthbot/mensa_microservice/Doku/mensa_microservice-doku.md

 ### Structure

 The microservice consists of four folders containing several scripts, which are designated to perform certain tasks.
-We have the *scripts*-folder containing scripts, that will be called by cron-jobs mainly for caching purposes.
-Then we have the *services*-folder containing files, that consist of functions useful to process incoming requests from the chatbot and to generate a formatted answer-string, that contains the requested meal-menu of a specific day from the Beuth mensa.
+We have the *services*-folder containing files, that consist of functions useful to process incoming requests from the chatbot and to generate a formatted answer-string, that contains the requested meal-menu of a day from the Beuth mensa.
 The *routes*-folder consists of all the routes, that can be addressed.
 In the next chapters we will get into more details about the scripts and their functions.

 ### Functionalities

 On request, this microservice makes calls to the [OpenMensa API](https://doc.openmensa.org/api/v2/).
 The received data is processed by services that give a list of filtered and unfiltered meals of the mensa of the Beuth University for Applied Sciences.
 Mainly this service was built throughout the Masterprojekt module that is a mandatory part of the media informatics master course of the Beuth University for Applied Sciences.

-#### The scripts-folder

-This folder contains two scripts, that will be called by a cron job once a day.
-Probably early in the morning. `getMealsOfTheDay.js` makes a request to the [OpenMensa API](https://doc.openmensa.org/api/v2/) and caches the answer.
-After that `writeResponseFile.json` is called and generates a pretty formatted answer-string.
-Now everytime a User wants to know the meals for the day, we can just read it out of the cached data.

 #### The services-folder